-Joseph Malchow is an investor at Hanover Technology Investment Management and cofounder of Publir.
+Joseph Malchow is an investor at Hanover Technology Investment Management.
 He is an occasional contributor to The Wall Street Journal.
 ABC News Chief White House Correspondent Jake Tapper profiled him in 2008.
 In 2012 he was named to the Forbes “30 Under 30” list.
 He holds an A.B. from Dartmouth College and a J.D. from Stanford University.
 Originally from New Jersey, he is based in Menlo Park, California.

 Joe has been an active investor since 2013, originating equity investments in private technology companies in the Palo Alto-San Francisco corridor and in selected areas around the country.
-He manages the private investment fund HNVR, which he founded in 2018.
+He manages the venture capital fund Hanover, which he founded in 2018.

 Joe’s work focuses on locating and supporting highly technical founders in the earliest stages of company growth.
 He has consistently provided the first investment capital to transformative companies that go on to pioneer novel markets and outpace hidebound incumbents.
 In advising companies, he focuses on systems-thinking, company processes and governance, and strategic relationships with key people and organizations.
-In recent years, he has focused on new technologies in the devtools, security, energy, and enterprise computing spaces.
+In recent years, he has focused on new technologies in the data infrastructure, devtools, AI and simulation, energy, and enterprise automation.

-Outside of his software and internet investing, Joe has been a leader in next-generation energy companies.
 Since 2020, he has served on the board of Enphase (Nasdaq: ENPH), a global energy technology company pioneering autonomous microgrids, along with advanced battery and solar technologies, and a member of the S&P 500 Index.
-He was also a cofounder and sponsor of the Special Purpose Acquisition Company which brought the silicon battery company Enovix (Nasdaq: ENVX) to the public markets –– marking the world’s first major advancement in Li-Ion energy density in decades.
-Additionally, he serves on the board of directors of Archaea (NYSE: LFG), the pioneer in high-precision renewable natural gas production from landfills and dairies.
+He also serves on the board of silicon battery leader Enovix (Nasdaq: ENVX), which marks the world’s first major advancement in Li-Ion energy density in decades by bringing semiconductor manufacturing techniques to batteries.
+Additionally, he was an investor in and served on the board of directors of Archaea (NYSE: LFG), the pioneer in high-precision renewable natural gas processing technologies, from its public listing through to its acquisition by energy giant BP.

 In 2010 Joe created the Next Generation Fellows Program at the Hoover Institution at Stanford; in that capacity, he hosted discussions with prominent economists, politicians, and historians.